 Session summary

-The feedback meeting aimed to evaluate the overall success of the #EURegionsWeek Brain Gain workshop, identify key strengths and areas for improvement to enhance future sessions and discuss specific action items and recommendations for similar workshops in the future.
+This summary aim to evaluate the overall success of the #EURegionsWeek Brain Gain workshop, identify key strengths and areas for improvement to enhance future sessions and discuss specific action items and recommendations.

 Summary of Key Feedback